Performance Appraisal Forms

 The ratings and contents of employee appraisals need to be acknowledged or confirmed by both employees and supervisors.
 Appraisal forms typically include the signatures of both employees and supervisors to confirm the validity of the appraisal.

-To give you a better understanding, we’ve created a filled out example of an appraisal form using a digital staff performance appraisal checklist template.
+To give you a better understanding, we’ve created a filled-out example of an appraisal form using a digital staff performance appraisal checklist template.
+This form can be used digitally or as a PDF, while the completed performance appraisal reports can be exported as a web link, PDF, or Microsoft Word document.

 Performance appraisals can be a daunting task because of how tedious the entire process can be.
-Choosing the right appraisal format for a company’s specific context can help make it easier for all stakeholders—human resource coordinator, finance head, direct manager, colleagues, and subordinates—to efficiently carry out appraisals as hassle-free as possible.
-Listed below are the two most common types and performance appraisal form examples you can try implementing in your workplace:
+Choosing the right appraisal format can help make it easier for all stakeholders to efficiently carry out appraisals as hassle-free as possible.
+Listed below are the two most common types and performance appraisal examples you can try implementing in your workplace:

 360-Degree

-A 360-degree performance review is probably the most comprehensive appraisal format as it entails feedback not only from your direct manager and team members, but also from your peers and in some cases, from the boss of your boss and department heads.
-This appraisal format is for organizations that can spare enough time, effort, and resources and have adequately trained personnel for executing 360-degree appraisals.
+A 360-degree performance review is probably the most comprehensive appraisal format as it entails feedback not only from your direct manager and team members, but also from your peers and in some cases, from department heads.
 Sample 360-degree appraisal format questions include:

 • Are this employee’s solutions to problems clear and effective?